 Those over 21 can partake of local beer and wine: Mayflower Brewery from Plymouth will have cans of beer for sale, and wines that pair perfectly with raw oysters — and proceeds help to pay for oyster reef restoration.
 Soda and water will be available as well.

 Enjoy live music throughout the day!
-Last year’s lineup included the Southcoast Jazz Orchestra takes the stage at 1 p.m.
+Last year’s lineup included the Southcoast Jazz Orchestra, taking the stage at 1 p.m.
 They’re a 17-piece group playing classic jazz that’s fun for all ages.
-At 3 p.m., rock out with Synthesis, playing classic rock favorites from the 70s and 80s.
-And don’t miss the Unlikely Strummers, a ukulele band that will entertain us from 11:30 a.m. to 12:30 p.m.
+At 3 p.m., we rocked out with Synthesis, playing classic rock favorites from the 70s and 80s.
+And we featured the Unlikely Strummers, a ukulele band that will entertain us from 11:30 a.m. to 12:30 p.m.

 Wareham offers 54 miles of beautiful coastline, and we’ll be showing some love for our water!
 Start with a visit to the Wareham Harbormaster’s display, where you’ll learn about their shellfish propogation program, their lifejacket loaners, their shuttle, and more.
 Then check in with Nemasket Kayak to learn about kayak, stand-up paddleboard, paddleboat, and canoe rentals.
 While checking out the giant duck boat, you can buy your own rubber duck, to compete in the Wareham Free Library’s fundraising duck race.
 And most of our vendors have a nautical twist on artwork and crafts!